Stability of convergence rates: Kernel interpolation on non-Lipschitz domains: Kernel interpolation on arbitrary domains

 \subsubsection{Error estimates for optimally chosen points}

-Theorem \ref{th:main_result} states $\Vert \cdot \Vert_{L^\infty(\Omegat)}$ convergence rates for interpolation on $\Omegat$ via $P$-greedy chosen interpolation points, as soon as one knows convergence rates for interpolation on a larger domain $\Omega \supset \Omegat$.
-However these greedily chosen points need not to be optimal.
+Theorem \ref{th:main_result} states $\Vert \cdot \Vert_{L^\infty(\Omegat)}$ convergence rates for interpolation on $\Omegat$ via $P$-greedily chosen interpolation points $X_n$, as soon as one knows convergence rates for interpolation on a larger domain $\Omega \supset \Omegat$.
+However, these greedily chosen points do not need to be optimal.
 For optimal points we have the trivial estimate

-whereby the right hand side can be further upper bounded with help of Theorem \ref{th:main_result}.
-Like this it is also possible to obtain error estimates for optimally chosen interpolation points on $\Omegat$.
+where the right hand side can be further upper bounded with help of Theorem \ref{th:main_result}.
+This implies that the estimates of \Cref{th:main_result} are not limited to greedily selected points: It is also possible to obtain error estimates for optimally chosen interpolation points on $\Omegat$.